zaiisao/Documentation/en/Audio Broadcast/switch_channel_unity.md

 title: Switch Channels
 description:
 platform: Unity
-updatedAt: Mon Mar 30 2020 08:16:02 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 10:34:56 GMT+0800 (CST)
 ---
 # Switch Channels
 ## Introduction

-If the audience of a live broadcast wants to leave for another channel, usually you need to call the following methods:
+If the audience of live interactive video streaming wants to leave for another channel, usually you need to call the following methods:

 - The `LeaveChannel` method to leave the current channel.
 - The `JoinChannelByKey` method to join the new channel.

-Starting with v2.9.0, the Agora Unity SDK provides the `SwitchChannel` method for the audience to quickly switch between live broadcast channels while staying connected to Agora.
+Starting with v2.9.0, the Agora Unity SDK provides the `SwitchChannel` method for the audience to quickly switch between live interactive video streaming channels while staying connected to Agora.
 With this method, you can achieve a much faster channel switch than with the `LeaveChannel` and `JoinChannelByKey` methods.

 ## Implementation

-Before implementing the quick switch function in your project, ensure that you have implemented the basic live broadcast in your project.
-For details, see [Start a Video Broadcast](../../en/Audio%20Broadcast/start_live_unity.md) or [Start an Audio Broadcast](../../en/Audio%20Broadcast/start_live_audio_unity.md).
+Before implementing the quick switch function in your project, ensure that you have implemented the basic live interactive video streaming in your project.
+For details, see [Start Live Interactive Video Streaming](../../en/Audio%20Broadcast/start_live_unity.md) or [Start Live Interactive Audio Streaming](../../en/Audio%20Broadcast/start_live_audio_unity.md).

-After the audience joins a live broadcast channel, call the `SwitchChannel` method to enable the audience to switch to another live broadcast channel.
+After the audience joins a live interactive video streaming channel, call the `SwitchChannel` method to enable the audience to switch to another live interactive video streaming channel.
 Pass in the token and channel name of the new channel in this method.

 A successful channel switch with this method triggers the `OnLeaveChannelHandler` and `OnJoinChannelSuccessHandler` callbacks.